ma-laforge/ConventionalApp.jl/doc/usage.md

-# JuliaApplications: Usage
+# ConventionalApp: Usage

 <a name="Installing_Application"></a>
 ## Installing an application

-Use the Julia `Pkg` system to download & install your `JuliaApplication`-enabled application.
+Use the Julia `Pkg` system to download & install your `ConventionalApp`-enabled application.
 For example, to try out the sample application:

 ```julia-repl